How to Find PHP Programmers

 Social Media – You can try posting available job openings on Facebook, Twitter, and Linkedin.
-Results will vary.
+The results will vary.

 Offshore Contractors – Many businesses around the world practice offshoring.
-Companies like Full Scale specialize in helping businesses set up remote development teams.
+Companies like Full Scale specialize in helping software and startup businesses set up remote development teams.

 What Should I Look for in a PHP Programmer?

 Experience – This can only be listed 1 time but it should be listed multiple times… It’s that important.
 When you are trying to hire anyone, experience does matter.
 In regards to programmers, it will improve all facets of the development process and improve your product.

 Intelligence – Smart people figure stuff out faster.
 It’s the truth, so hiring someone with high levels of intelligence will improve your team’s ability to find and solve problems.

 The term offshoring refers to the practice of hiring those NOT in your country to perform services.
 The practice is so common that a huge number of countries worldwide have a significant portion of their exports being services.

 Listen to Episode 24 of the Startup Hustle podcast – Offshoring